 So a complete new perspective on “checking out” could actually be the conversion push your mobile site’s been waiting on.

 How to Get Started with Apple Pay for Your Ecommerce Site

 Additionally, if your team is anxious to begin experimentation, you can play around with Apple Pay for your ecommerce site in the Apple Pay Sandbox environment.
 Build in a safe environment and test out the process.

 Bottom line, the minimum requirements to integrate Apple Pay on your site are:

 - A partnered platform (see above) OR a developer account

 - A strategy of where you’re going to implement into your website design

 Learn More About Using Design Tactics to Increase Conversions

 Expediting your checkout is one of many conversion tactics you can use to increase your conversion rate.

-We’ve created a one-hour Ecommerce Growth Workshop to help you understand how just a few simple design changes can lead to increased sales.
-You’ll see one exact tactic that increased conversions over 200% in under 24 hours for one of our clients!
+We’ve created a one-hour Ecommerce Conversion Workshop to help you understand how just a few simple thought shifts can lead to increased sales.
 Click below to sign up now!